ijrussell/essential-fsharp/Chapters/11 - Recursion.md

 Create a new folder for the code in this chapter.

-All of the code in this chapter can be run using FSI from `.fsx` files that you create.
+Create a new file called *basic-recursion.fsx* in the new folder.

 ## Solving The Problem

-We are going to start with a naive implementation of the factorial function (!):
+We are going to start with a naive implementation of the factorial function (`!`).

+> n factorial is the result of all of the numbers from 1 to n multiplied together.

 ```plaintext
 5! = 5 * 4 * 3 * 2 * 1 = 120